chaukhoa97/portfolio-v2/docs/Non Code-related/interview.md

 ### Introduction

-An open-source front-end JavaScript library that is used for building user interfaces, especially for SPA.
+A declarative, efficient, and flexible JavaScript library for building user interfaces.

 #### Features